-- 1.7 Evidence for this review has come from three main sources. - Firstly, The Electoral Commission which conducted a detailed review on the relationship between electoral cycle and voter turnout in January 2003. - 1.8 In addition, questionnaires were sent to all Unitary Authorities to ascertain their recent election results and views on the advantages and disadvantages of the current electoral cycle. - 1.9 Questionnaires were also sent to the Group Leaders at Derby City Council asking for their views on the current electoral cycle at Derby and also on the four yearly whole council electoral cycle.
-The responses to the questionnaire were not available at the time of writing this report.
+1.7 Evidence for this review has come from three main sources.

+Firstly, The Electoral Commission which conducted a detailed review on the relationship between electoral cycle and voter turnout in January 2003.

+- 1.8 In addition, questionnaires were sent to all Unitary Authorities to ascertain their recent election results and views on the advantages and disadvantages of the current electoral cycle. - 1.9 Questionnaires were also sent to the Group Leaders at Derby City Council asking for their views on the current electoral cycle at Derby and also on the four yearly whole council electoral cycle.
+The only response to the questionnaire was received from the Liberal Democrat Group.